 Scholarships and Financial Aid

-To apply for merit or need-based scholarships, submit your online application for the International Policy and Development program by the next priority deadline.
+To apply for merit or need-based scholarships, submit your online application for the MPA - Master of Public Administration by the next priority deadline.
 Both U.S. and international students are eligible.
 We don't cap the amount we award, and highly qualified students may receive a merit scholarship covering full tuition.